About · The shack & the people

 Small & local

-One shack - Owned and run in Ocean Grove on the coast.
+Owned and run in Ocean Grove VIC.
 We surf the same breaks you do.

 By the numbers